tomcritchlow/tomcritchlow.github.io/wiki/drafts/2023-04-06-prioritizing-strategy.md

 layout: blog
 ---

+Most of my consulting work connects to "marketing strategy" in some way - clients come wanting to talk about growing their business.
+But the funny thing about growth and marketing is that each component is like a thread that, once pulled, unravels the whole spool.

+* Struggling with distribution?
+How's your analytics?
+* Struggling with SEO?
+How's your product?
+* Struggling with content?
+How's your narrative?
+* Struggling with margin?
+How's your sales?

+Every question seems to open up an interconnected mess.

+It's why I start every consulting engagement asking 1,000 questions.
+I'm trying to understand the context of the client environment, trying to see how all the threads are interconnected.

-I've done a few consulting projects recently that look like a "full business review" where I work with a team on strategy, but explicitly putting the whole business on the table as context.
+So it's been fun recently to do a few projects that look like a "full business review" where I work with a team on strategy, but **explicitly putting the whole business on the table as context**.
 I'm thinking about scaling up and formalizing this offering so I've been musing about where the value is for these sessions, what clients want, and where clients get stuck.

 The format for these business review sessions today is:
 - Initial exploratory kickoff to align on objectives